 Everyone's familiar with the most common interview questions: Can you tell me about yourself?
 Why are you interested in this job?
 What are your greatest strengths and weaknesses?
 And, of course, how do you handle stress?

 And because they are so common, you might spend less time before your interview preparing for these seemingly straightforward questions.
 The answers will be obvious, right?
-But the truth is, the interviewer is collecting important information from your answers.
+But the truth is, the interviewer or hiring manager is collecting important information from your answers.
 A wrong answer — or even phrase — could really turn them off.

 Instead of winging the “How do you handle stress?” interview question, take some time to prepare beforehand.
 Follow these steps when considering your response: